|See if you qualify & create account!|

-The state of Iowa has unique divorce laws for people who wish to terminate their marriage.
+The following Iowa divorce laws are unique laws for people who wish to terminate their marriage.

 Residency Requirements: In order to file for a Dissolution of Marriage in Iowa, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows: